PrintM3D/Quad-Fusion-Docs/getting-started/preparing-a-print.md

 ## Finding a Slicer

 There are many slicers currently available to slice your models.
 We recommend that you download and install one of the slicers listed below.
 These are the slicers which are currently supported by M3D.
-We have created Promega slicer profiles which will allow you to get printing better and faster.
+We have created Crane slicer profiles which will allow you to get printing better and faster.
 This list will keep growing over time as we create more profiles for different slicers.
 It is possible to use a different slicer, but you will have to spend more time tuning the slicer settings in order to print successfully.
-We recommend you only do this if you are an experienced Promega user.
+We recommend you only do this if you are an experienced Crane user.

-Find the slicer profiles on [our GitHub Account.](https://github.com/PrintM3D/Promega) Supported slicers:
+Find the slicer profiles on [our GitHub Account.](https://github.com/PrintM3D/Crane) Supported slicers:

 * [Cura](https://ultimaker.com/en/products/ultimaker-cura-software)